 Favorite Ice Cream Shop: Anderson’s Frozen Custard

 Many WNYers have fond memories of enjoying an ice cream cone at Anderson’s.
 The first local Anderson’s was opened in Kenmore in 1947, and there are now six locations throughout the region—plus a food truck—so you’re never too far from a delectable frozen custard, milkshake, or hot roast beef on ’weck sandwich.

 (Runners-up include Antoinette’s Sweets at 5981 Transit Road in Depew, and Nick Charlap’s Ice Cream at 2800 Elmwood Avenue in Kenmore.)

 Favorite Coffee Place: Tim Hortons

 Locations throughout WNY, timhortons.com

-With a location always nearby and a generous senior discount, Tim Horton’s was selected as the top spot for grabbing a cup of joe with friends.
+With a location on every corner and a generous senior discount, Tim Horton’s was selected as the top spot for grabbing a cup of joe with friends.

 (A close runner-up is Spot Coffee, and some local favorites mentioned include Goodrich Coffee & Tea in Clarence, Lancaster Coffee Co. & Cafe, Comfort Zone Cafe in Hamburg, and Milo’s Diner on Michigan Avenue)

 Natalie Short is a recent graduate of University of North Carolina and a Buffalo Spree Publishing intern.